amey-joshi/am/README.md

 # am
-A collection of problems in applied mathematics
+A collection of problems, tutorials and notes in applied mathematics.